 2 1/4 cups flour

-Quickly whisk the baking powder into the flour, and slowly incorporate this into the egg mixture (above).
+Quickly whisk the baking powder into the flour, and slowly incorporate this dry mixture into the egg mixture (above).
 Add small amounts on low speed, and after each addition increase speed briefly until mixed.
 You should end up with a fairly thick pancake-like batter.
 Some online recipes seem to produce more of a thick batter.
 You could add a bit more flour if you want that kind of consistency - though I have no experience with how that cooks up.

 Note that the pizzelle maker I have is about 30 years old.
 I cannot predict how your maker, especially if new, will perform in the cooking stage.
 Be prepared to experiment with the first few until you sort out the desired quantity of batter and cooking time.
 This recipe has yielded about 6 dozen pizzelle (depending on the size).